State championship recap for SCHSL boys soccer

 Riverside was just 10-8 during the regular season but won five playoff games to win the title.

 Riverside's history-making win lasted only a few hours.
 Bishop England defeated Daniel, 2-1, in two overtimes to break the tie with their 18th state championship.
-It was the first title for second-year coach Brendan Costa.
+It was the first title for second-year coach Brandon Costa.

 Despite dictating the pace of play for most of the game, Bishop England trailed, 1-0, after Daniel's :Luka Gasic scored in the fifth minute of play.
 The Lions, seeking a fourth consecutive state title, opted to play defense for the rest of the night and it worked until late.